-The user assignable interrupt priority (IP<2:0>) bits for each individual interrupt source are located in the Least Significant 3 bits of each nibble within the IPCx register(s).
+The user-assignable Interrupt Priority bits (IP<2:0>) for each individual interrupt source are located in the Least Significant 3 bits of each nibble within the IPCx register(s).
 Bit 3 of each nibble is not used and is read as a '0'.
 These bits define the priority level assigned to a particular interrupt by the user.

-Note: The user selectable priority levels start at 0 as the lowest priority and level 7 as the highest priority.
+Note: The user-assignable priority levels start at 0, as the lowest priority and level 7, as the highest priority.